There are many marketing mediums requiring strategic and creative tools in order to be used successfully.

 Content Marketing is what Mobile Atom is all about so I stay up to date on this topic.
 Follow my Flipboard Magazine, Content Marketing, Brand Journalism, Native Advertising, for information on tools and everything else to do with the topic.

 A blog should be the heart of your content marketing.
-I love the WordPress content management system, and you are reading a site published with Rainmaker, a customized WordPress platform.
+I love the WordPress content management system.
 Blogging Wizard has this selection of Essential Tools And Resources For Bloggers.
 It lists tools for using WordPress and other blogging platforms.
 There is a list of the blog tools I use in our content library.